yenny-maya/data-project-portfolio/ecommerce-funnel-retention-analysis/README.md

-# E-commerce Funnel & Retention Analysis (MercadoLibre)
+# E-commerce Funnel & Retention Analysis (SQL Case Study)

-This project analyzes the conversion funnel and user retention patterns for an e-commerce product, using SQL to identify drop-off points, compare performance by country, and highlight the critical retention window after signup.
+This project analyzes user behavior in an e-commerce platform (MercadoLibre case study) using SQL.
+The objective is to identify conversion bottlenecks, retention patterns, and high-impact optimization opportunities.

 ## Project Context & Goal
 E-commerce growth depends not only on acquiring traffic, but also on moving users efficiently through the funnel and retaining them over time.